outreachy/website/README.md

 When you want to update the version of Python that the production server is running, you'll need to:

-1. Update herokuish using aptitude on the server:
+1. Update herokuish using aptitude on the server (this may not be advised, it's only necessary if updating the buildpack fails):

 ```
 $ ssh root@www.outreachy.org